Robust Bayesian variable selection with sub-harmonic priors: Marginal density and Bayes factor under sub-harmonic priors

 (since $c_G$ is given by $n$).
 Clearly \eqref{MG-BIC} and \eqref{MGG-BIC} correspond to \eqref{MG} and \eqref{MGG}, respectively.
 Hence we have the following result. \begin{thm} Assume the full model $\mcM_F$ and the submodel $\mcM_\bgm$ are given by \eqref{full-model} and \eqref{submodel-gamma}, respectively.
 Also assume their error terms, $\bep_F$ and $\bep_\bgm$ have a unimodal \sss distribution \eqref{bep_sim_f} with the mean zero and the identity covariance matrix.
 Then the Bayes factor based on BIC for comparing each of $ \mcM_{\bgm}$ to the full model $ \mcM_F$ is given by

 where $\BF^G\gvf\BIC$ is the BIC based Bayes factor under Gaussian errors,

 \end{thm} Obviously \eqref{BF-G-BIC} corresponds to \eqref{main-BF}.
 By Theorem \ref{thm:BICrobust}, the Bayes factor based on BIC is also independent of the error distribution provided each distribution is unimodal and is the same for all models (c.f.~Theorem \ref{thm:main-BF}).
-Note that $\BF^G\gvf\BIC$ is well defined if $\mcM_\bgm=\mcM_N$. \begin{remark} In an earlier version of this paper we developed the results in the more general context wherein the \sss distribution of $\bep_\bgm \sim f_\bgm(\|\bep_\bgm\|^2)$ could depend on $\bm{\gamma}$, i.e.~it could be different for each submodel $\mcM_\bgm$.
-So $\bep_F\sim f_F(\|\bep_F\|^2)$ as well.
-All of the above results can be developed for the more general case.
-The only essential changes are that \eqref{eq:main-thm-BF} in Theorem \ref{thm:main-BF} becomes
+Note that $\BF^G\gvf\BIC$ is well defined if $\mcM_\bgm=\mcM_N$.